egueli/SpeakerIR_RPi/README.md

 The `tm1637.py` file is copied from https://github.com/SimonStJG/raspberrypi-tm1637/tree/master.
 Why use that version instead of [the original tm1637 library](https://pypi.org/project/raspberrypi-tm1637/)?
 Because for some reason, the underlying wiringpi library conflicts with GPIOs when used as input devices (evdev), while the gpiozero library used by that version doesn't cause any conflict.

+To make SpeakerIR at boot, one might want the systemd service to start at boot i.e. with `WantedBy=multi-user.target`.
+Alas, this may not work because the kernel event subsystem may take some time to initialize completely; if the service starts before then, it won't receive any event.
+The solution is to trigger the service start with a `udev` rule; `systemd_install.sh` adds a rule that does exactly that.